*The following documents govern and guide APSA activities, management, and operations.*

 The by-laws organize the leadership and management structure of APSA.

-The 2017 Rules for the Annual Business Meeting
+Rules for the Annual Business Meeting

 These rules structure APSA's annual business meeting, held each year at the Annual Meeting.
+More information about the APSA Annual Business Meeting is available here.

 APSA is committed to providing honest and high standards of business and personal ethics.
 If a member, officer, or employee is concerned about misuse of APSA resources or property, they should contact the executive director or the audit committee chair.